cprice-ping/Postman-Personal/README.md

 ## Collection - PingFed Admin API

-This set demonstrates the new APIs in PF 9.2+ that allow you do use the Admin API to fully build out a PingFed server that's connected to PingDirectory.
+This set demonstrates the new APIs in PF 9.2+ that allow you to use the Admin API to fully build out a PingFed server that's connected to PingDirectory.

 This set of calls:
 * Accepts EULA